-Incorporating readiness personas can strengthen your outreach effectiveness and optimize your engagement and coaching metrics.
+Incorporating readiness personas can strengthen your outreach effectiveness and optimize your population health engagement and coaching metrics.

 Something one of our team members recently said has slowly become an internal mantra: